 - If you have a history of seizures

-Unfortunately, not all side effects or risks are completely avoidable.
+Unfortunately, not all filler and Botox side effects or risks are completely avoidable.
 But, you can definitely limit them.

 What’s one of the best ways you can do this?
 Making sure you choose the right practitioner.
 This is so important.
 After all, you are trusting someone to put needles in your face!
 An unqualified, inexperienced practitioner could cause serious harm, potentially resulting in permanent, irreversible damage - no, thank you!
 So, minimise the chance of complications by doing your research when choosing a clinic.
 Looking at a practitioner’s qualifications, before and after photos and reviews can all help.